psychemedia/sin-eater-resources/src/_origin-phrase-folk-lore.md

 >
 > "It is only honest that I should tell you that I have long been contemplating a work upon our *Folk-Lore* (under that title, mind, Messrs.
 A, B, and C, so do not try to forestall me), and I am personally interested in the success of the experiment, which I have in this letter, albeit imperfectly, urged you to undertake."
 >
-> The word took its place, for it supplied a want ; and when Dean Trench's *English Past and Present* appeared (1855), I was pleased to find one so qualified to judge of the value of the word speaking of it as follows :—
+> The word took its place, for it supplied a want; and when Dean Trench's *English Past and Present* appeared (1855), I was pleased to find one so qualified to judge of the value of the word speaking of it as follows :—
 >
 > "The most successful of these compounded words (borrowed recently from the German) is 'Folk-lore,' and the substitution of this for the long and latinized 'Popular Superstitions' must be deemed, I think, an unquestionable gain."
 >